ngneat/query/README.md

 #### Component Usage - Signal

-To get an observable use the `result` property:
+To get a signal use the `result` property:

 ```ts
 @Component({